mage2pro/stripe/README.md

 I provide a [custom payment gateway integration service](https://mage2.pro/t/917).

 ## Want to get the full rights on my extension?
-It is possible: the price depends on a extension and starts from $5.000.
+It is possible: the price depends on a extension and starts from $6.990.
-You will get 2 years of support, updates, and free installation service for all your clients.
+You will get free lifetime support, updates, and installation service for all your clients.

 ## Screenshots
 ### 1. Frontend.
 A simple payment form without saved bank cards